Answers are at the right or below the question in "Light Blue".

 -

-Why were one hundred Bibles called the "sinners Bible"?
+Why were one hundred Bibles referred to as the "sinner's Bible"?

 a.
-A printing error that stated, "Thou shall commit adultery."
+This was due to a printing error that stated, "Thou shalt commit adultery."

 b.
 The Gideons placed these Bibles in prison libraries.